Marlyn Publishing

 Pedro’s Delivery tells a seafarer’s story based on the author’s ten-year experience visiting cargo ship crews in the Port of Philadelphia, along with an earlier photojournalistic trip to the Philippines.

-“Mark A. Staples’s story is exactly the kind of seed we wish to plant,” Wagner-Stafford adds.
+“Mark A. Staples’s story is exactly the kind of seed we wish to plant,” said Boni Wagner-Stafford, CEO of Ingenium Books.
 “It teaches early readers a lesson about belonging and how we define community, showing children that our world is not made of categories, but of people.
 It also illuminates the global nature of both food production and trade.”

 Learn more about Granum Kids here